jcreedcmu/pyoro/DESIGN.md

 locations are represented with a map from some type `EntityId` to grid locations.

-- Most of the game state should be as tiles.
-A limited amount may exist as entities.
+- The game state should MOSTLY tiles.
+A limited amount of state at any given time should be entities.

-- Ideally, physics should be invariant to any intrinsic notion of entity ordering, but this may be hard to achieve in practice.
+- Physics should MOSTLY be invariant to any intrinsic notion of entity ordering, but this may be hard to achieve in practice.
   This is a corollary of the desire for legibility; the ordering of entities is typically invisible.